-It is important for the contractor to understand its role in Minnesota Housing's development process, which is divided into the following stages (and Chapters):
+It is important for the contractor to understand his or her role in Minnesota Housing's development process, which is divided into the following stages (and Chapters):

 - 1. Formal Application Chapter 7

-- 2. Launch Meeting Chapter 8
+- 2. Project Launch Meeting Chapter 8

 - 3. Determining Feasibility Chapter 9

 - 4. Loan Commitment Chapter 10

 - 5. Loan Closing Chapter 11

 - 6. Construction Phase Chapter 12

 - 7. End of Construction Chapter 13

 - 8. Warranty Period Chapter 14

-If the Contractor is selected during the earlier stages of the development process, the processing stages and contractor's submissions generally follow Chapters 7-14 of this guide.
+If the contractor is selected during the earlier stages of the development process, the processing stages and contractor's submissions generally follow Chapters 7-14 of this guide.